dessygil/des-personal-site/README.md

 - make the full card be the link
 - make site https
-- fix all npm high severity errors
+- fix all npm high severity errors make apollo better
-- work on making an experience part
+- fix the way when clicking on experience the way it moves
-- add a footer with information from github make apollo better
+- clear warnings
-- build out experience
+- start using j unit cypress or whatever else

 #THINGS LEFT TO DO LATER